tremor-rs/tremor-www/versioned_docs/version-0.12/reference/stdlib/aggr/stats.md

  For example Fixed, 10 bytes indicate that the size doesn't grow and is in the order of two digit bytes.
 We try to give pessimistic estimates where possible.
 ## Functions

-### var(number)
+### mean(number)

-Calculates the sample variance of event values in the current windowed operation.
+Calculates the stastical mean of the event values in the current windowed operation.

 * size: Fixed, 100 bytes

 Returns a `float`

-### max(number)

-Determines the largest event value in the current windowed operation.

-* size: Fixed, 10 bytes

-Returns a `number`

-### sum(number)
+### stdev(number)

-Determines the arithmetic sum of event values in the current windowed operation.
+Calculates the sample standard deviation of event values in the current windowed operation.

-* size: Fixed, 10 bytes
+* size: Fixed, 100 bytes

-Returns a `number`
+Returns a `float`

 ### dds(number, array)